Stock Exchange: Are You Trying To Win Every Trade?

 For example, it’s easy to describe a process for dealing with losing trades, challenging to actually stick to that process, but it’s ultimately rewarding in the sense that it will help you achieve strong net gains, and it’ll help you avoid the psychological pitfalls of striving for perfection.

 For reference, Nial Fuller explains why you need to learn to lose properly to win at trading.
-His article is targeted towards forex trading, but the lessons are applicable to a wide range of traders.
+His article is targeted towards forex trading and covers things like forex indicators, but the lessons are applicable to a wide range of traders.
+A lot of the lessons you learn in one type of trading can often crossover to another type so it will benefit you to do research into the whole scope of trading.
+You may also want to learn about the moving average crossover indicator, to do this, you could check out Keenbase-Trading.
 According to Nial:

 “Losing truly is part of winning, especially in trading.
 If you want to become a complete trader who truly knows how to trade properly, you must learn how to lose properly in addition to actually learning how to trade.”